jessepav/lacygoill-wiki-backup/bug/vim.md

 But that's impossible, hence the error.

 So, this error is correct; but it's still confusing.
-For the programmer,  it would be easier  to fix the issue if  `E1096` was raised instead; just like here:
+For the  programmer, it would be  easier to fix  the issue if `E1096`  was given instead; just like here:
 ```vim
 vim9script